bmp-dot/test/index.rst

 -  Replace ``<ec2-ip-address>`` with the IP address from the previoues step to get a role name.
-.. note:: **Copy the response to a text file** as you will need the role name for the next attack
+.. note:: **Copy the response to a text file**.
+You will need the role

 .. code:: bash